Anthropohedron/garage/README.md

 This was developed to run on a Raspberry Pi 4B, but it could be tweaked to run on pretty much anything supporting the Linux GPIO chardev interface.
+This README is just about the code, but there's more information about deployment and hardware and such in the [docs](docs/README.md).

 ## Controller